adityakkpk/Namaste-Javascript/Readme.md

 * **Callback hell**
     - Callback Hell is essentially nested callbacks stacked below one another forming a pyramid structure.
 Every callback depends/waits for the previous callback, thereby making a pyramid structure that affects the readability and maintainability of the code.
+    - When we pass a function as an argument into another function, the function passed as an argument is known as callback function.
+If we pass a callback function inside a callback and this process continues.
+This grows the code horizontally which makes it unreadable.
+That mechanism is known as callback hell.

 * **Inversion of Control**
     - You lose the control of your code when we are using callback.
+    - It means you lose the control of your code while using the callback function.
+The callback function is passed to another callback function which means we depend upon the outer  callback function to run the inner callback function.

+---
+### Day 21 - Promise in JS